raphael-proust/raphael-proust.github.io/games/nitya-s-books.md

 >
 > When you reach 14th level, you become able to keep concentration for a little bit longer than other people.
 Whenever you break concentration, you can decide to maintain the effect of your spell until the beginning of your next turn.

+The Tattoo Kit is a Artisan's tools for those who put pigments under others' skin.

 > ### Tattoo Kit
 >
 > A tattoo kit (20 gp, 4 lb.) contains the necessary components to create tattoos.